Home

 Derek Sanderson's Sachiko's with Fostex FE206eS-R

-These horns, with the rear of the driver loaded by a bass horn, help a full range driver produce more bass with less work, extending the range closer to the holy grail of 10 octave performance and providing startling dynamics.
-Horns are typically more complex to build, and are not without other problems, but a well-executed RLH can be a real aid to enjoying the music -- and in the end that is what it is all about.
+Rear/Back horns (RLH/BLH), with the rear of the driver loaded by a bass horn, help a full range driver produce more bass with less work, extending the range closer to the holy grail of 10 octave performance and providing startling dynamics.
+Horns are typically more complex to build, and are not without other problems, but a well-executed BLH can be a real aid to enjoying the music -- and in the end that is what it is all about.

 Here you will find:

-• the Spawn family, 6 (+ variations) tall double mouth horns supporting many drivers
+• the Spawn family, tall double mouth horns and BVRs (Big Vent Reflex)

-• Ron Clarke's horns, 3 elegant horns benefitting from some of the most advanced design tools available today
+• Ron Clarke's horns, 3 elegant horns benefiting from some of the most advanced design tools available today

 • Bob Hayes' Dalek, a challenging to build but beautifully elegant horn for the Fostex FE166e